Kiriji War: The decisive battle (1879–1886)

 Latosisa made frantic efforts to obtain similar weapons on Ibadan side.
 He wrote several high-powered letters to Oyo sons living in Lagos to emulate Okitiparapo Society of Lagos but he got very little assistance.
 This new advanced warfare demanded the constitution of Rifle Corps and experts in building trenches.
 Alfred Labinjo, an indigene of Imesi-ile, a resident of Lagos and Guruje of Abeokuta were carefully selected.
 It was a war like nothing before.
 Ibadan had to construct mud walls and avoid direct contacts with Ekitiparapo's long range guns.

 In 1882, another war front opened.
 Ife, as one of Ibadan subject had to supply troop to Igbajo under Ibadan command.
 Latosisa wanted to attack Osu to spite Okitipupa, but Ife refused to allow Ibadan.
 For this reason, Ibadan joined with Modakeke to overrun Ife.
 Ekitiparapo in support of Ife, provided high-powered warriors led by Prince Fabunmi and Chief Arimoro to obliterate Modakeke.
 Ijebu army stationed at Isoya, under Seriki Ogunsigun supported the alliance.
-Ekitiparapo Society created a settlement in the Ilaje area called Aiyesan.
+Ekitiparapo Society created a settlement in the Ikale area called Aiyesan.
 This colony served as the main depot where ammunitions and military wares employed by Ekitiparapo were stored before moving them to the war zones in the interior.

 In 1882, Ibadan suffered several losses in Modakeke.
 Ibadan warriors’ deaths in Igbajo, among which were Kupolu, the Infantry commander; Chief Akintaro (Osi), Chief Ajeigbe (the Ekerin).
 In Ibadan, a whole street was destroyed by fire.
 Latosisa and his war boys were beginning to be depressed by several of the losses coupled with hostility from several fronts in all of Yorubaland.
 Between 1884 – 1885 as the war dragged on.
 Ibadan was about surrendering and returned home but a Chief Taiwo from Lagos supplied desperately needed ammunition and weapons to Latosisa.
 All efforts made by Ekitiparapo Society to Lagos Governor to stop the sale came to naught.
 This suddenly intensified the war again.
 It was at that intensity Albert Labinjo, the leader of the Confederate Rifle Corps was wounded on July 13, 1885.
 He passed on about five days after.